-- 40 minutes to complete 10 ends. - Between end break is 60 seconds.
-Teams are expected to be in position ready to deliver their first stone at the end of the 60 seconds.
-At fifty (50) seconds a 10 second after clock will be used and when the time reaches zero "0" the time clock will commence if not in the hack ready to deliver. - Mid-game break is 5 minutes.
+- 34 minutes to complete 8 ends. - Between end break is 60 seconds.
+Teams are expected to be in position ready to deliver their first stone at the end of the 60 seconds. - Mid-game break is 5 minutes.
 Teams are reminded that thinking time will start for the team if they are not in position ready to deliver the 1st stone or when the mid-game break is over. - Extra end is 5 minutes with a 1-minute break prior to the start of the extra end (traditional 8 and 10 end games).

-NO TICK SHOT RULE:

-If prior to the delivery of the sixth stone of an end, a delivered stone causes, either directly or indirectly, an opposition stone in the Free Guard Zone (FGZ) which is touching the centre line to be moved to an off-centre position or to a position outside the FGZ, the non-offending team had the option to:
+NO TICK SHOT RULE: If prior to the delivery of the sixth stone of an end, a delivered stone causes, either directly or indirectly, an opposition stone in the Free Guard Zone (FGZ) which is touching the centre line to be moved to an off-centre position or to a position outside the FGZ, the non-offending team has the option to: